 Go to the Hospital

 Do not delay medical care after a dog bites you in Alabama.
 Delaying care could lead to an infection.
 It could also hurt your odds of compensation during an insurance claim.
 Go to the hospital immediately and explain what happened.
 Dog bite injuries may require special treatments such as rabies shots or wound debridement to prevent infections.
 Common treatments include flushing the wound, applying an antibiotic ointment and wrapping it in gauze.
-More severe dog bite injuries may require stitches or surgeries.
+More severe bite injuries may require stitches or surgeries.

 Learn Alabama’s Dog Bite Laws

-Keep track of all the money you spend treating a dog bite wound.
+Keep track of all the money you spend treating your injuries.
 Include compensation you should have received from your job but had to miss while you went to the doctor or healed from your injuries.
 Alabama’s dog bite law holds pet owners legally responsible for bites and attacks that happen on the owner’s property (or off the property, if the dog chased the victim) as long as the victim was not trespassing and did not provoke the pet.
 If these specifications apply to your case, you may have grounds to demand damages from the owner of the dog that bit you.
 The same rules apply to cases involving other pet-related injuries, such as scratches.